crukci-bioinformatics/mga2/README.md

-in which the workflow has been ported to [Nextflow](https://www.nextflow.io/index.html), sampling of FASTQ records (the rate limiting step for very large datasets such as NovaSeq S4 flow cells) has been rewritten in Rust and summarization and plotting has been rewritten using R. mga2 was developed by Matt Eldridge in the Bioinformatics Core at the Cancer Research UK Cambridge Institute (CRUK CI) to support the genome sequencing operation run by the Genomics Core Facility.
+in which the workflow has been ported to [Nextflow](https://www.nextflow.io/index.html), sampling of FASTQ records (the rate limiting step for very large datasets such as NovaSeq S4 flow cells) has been rewritten in Rust and summarization and plotting has been rewritten using R. mga2 was developed by the Bioinformatics Core at the Cancer Research UK Cambridge Institute (CRUK CI) to support the genome sequencing operation run by the Genomics Core Facility.

 ---